 I planted a lot of things this year, all successful in some way or another.
-I think I inherited some special plant-y awareness from my parents/just actually listened to their advice because that little kitchen garden of ours really kept us in food for the last few months.
 I still have some greens out there, but I saved the pulling of my absolute favourite vegetable for when the Fall was certifiably cool.
 The celery roots.
 The ones that look like baby aliens, but taste like absolute heaven.
-Creamy textured, sweet, kinda grassy like parsley and, yes, celery-like.
+Creamy textured, sweet, kinda grassy like parsley, and celery-like.

 One night I roasted some rough dices with other roots and squash, served it with a spicy gingered quinoa pilaf and a wispy knot of kale, apple and fennel slaw on top.
 And the other, I served clouds of puréed celery root on top of these little pies–garden keeper’s pies as I’m calling them.
 I made some small dices of beets, carrots and butternut squash and slowly cooked them down with black lentils, vegetable stock, garlic, and rosemary.
-Small additions of balsamic vinegar and tamari round the flavours out, kind of ever-so-slightly reminding me of borscht.
-I much prefer this smoothed out celery root to the more traditional potato topping too.
-It’s a bit more interesting and light, but comforting and familiar all the same.
+Small additions of balsamic vinegar and tamari round the flavours out.
 I know all of my American pals are coming up on Thanksgiving, so I wanted to offer up a main course option for the vegetable lovers.
-Side dishes can be a vegan/vegetarian’s closest ally at the holiday table, but a thoughtful main can make the heart glow just a bit fonder (not a Tofurkey kinda gal).
+Side dishes can be a vegan/vegetarian’s closest ally at the holiday table, but a thoughtful main can make the heart glow just a bit fonder.

 garden keeper’s pie w/ beets, lentils + creamy celery root mash recipe